 The articles of the Corporation provide for a minimum of one (1) and a maximum of fifteen (15) directors.
-The Board of Directors currently consists of six directors.
+The Board of Directors currently consists of seven directors.
 Unless otherwise specified, the persons named in the enclosed form of proxy intend to vote FOR the election of the seven nominees whose names are set forth below.
 Each director will hold office until the next annual meeting of shareholders or until the election of his or her successor, unless he or she resigns or his or her office becomes vacant by removal, death or other cause.
-All of the Nominee Directors named in the table below are currently members of the Board of Directors of the Corporation with the exception of Mr. Maarten de Leeuw and Mr. Serge Vézina who are new nominees.
-Mr. Pierre Shoiry will not stand for re-election at the Meeting.
-We thank Mr. Shoiry for his dedication and contribution to the Corporation.